platformio/platformio-docs/en/latest/_sources/advanced/unit-testing/frameworks/doctest.rst.txt

 Getting Started
 ~~~~~~~~~~~~~~~

-To get started with **doctest** all you need is to set
+To get started with the Doctest all you need is to set
 the :ref:`projectconf_test_framework` option in your :ref:`projectconf`
 to the ``doctest`` and implement your own ``main()`` function that
-forces doctest to report successful test cases.
+forces the Doctest to report successful test cases:

-When you're done, your configuration will look something like this:

 ``platformio.ini``